jsloan888/EasyApply/README.md

 - Can review job applicants, and their emails on dashboard, and hire them
 - Can withdraw hirings as well

-Ultimately the goal is to take this mobile and add in further features, but I'm very happy with the database and sql commands, and the responsiveness.
-Thanks for cheking it out!

 ### Built With:
     Python
     Django